Switching to Google Analytics 4, one Step at a Time

 These changes left marketers with sometimes inaccurate or missing data.
 GA4 solves the issue by taking a “privacy-first” approach to measuring user behavior and website traffic, applying artificial intelligence and machine learning to focus on the user journey from first visit to final conversion.

 Machine-learning processing can fill in gaps where businesses aren’t able to understand their complete customer base because of users who opt out of cookie usage and data.
 Additionally, GA4 has new built-in user insights and interaction measurement features by default, giving you a better view of how users interact with your site.

 As a marketer, you can get a more complete view of the buyer’s journey from discovery to conversion.
 GA4 will help tie together data from all marketing channels, allowing you to see where to effectively focus your efforts.

 The main disadvantage of GA4 is that it’s still in beta.
 For those of you with current Universal Analytics implementations, adding a GA4 property is fairly simple.
 Go to the Admin settings of Analytics, select “Account Settings,” then click the “Upgrade to GA4” button.
 The popup will guide you through the process.

 If you are creating a new Google Analytics account, you will get GA4 by default.
 The best approach is to set up a GA4 and UA property at the same time.

 When you create a new account, after you give your account a name you will be asked to set up the Google Analytics property.
 At this point, click “Show advanced options.”

 Then turn on “Create a Universal Analytics Property” to create GA4 and UA properties at the same time.

 The rest of the process is self-explanatory.
-Contact us if you have questions, or want to learn more about the new Google Analytics 4 and how we can leverage this new data for your digital marketing strategy.
+Visit our contact page or call 615-371-6112 if you have any questions, or want to learn more about the new Google Analytics 4 and how we can leverage this new data for your digital marketing strategy.